SidharthMudgil/bitpost/README.md

 ## How to Contribute
 Excited to contribute to BitPost?
 Please read our [Contribution Guidelines](./CONTRIBUTING.md) to get started.
 Your ideas and expertise are welcome!

-vbnet
-Copy code

-Feel free to customize this template based on your project's specific details and structure.